| Procedure

 design which is eligible for protection under the Design Act is defined

-as "the shape, pattern,
+"the shape, pattern,

 color or any combination thereof in an article which produces